-Next, TPR and TNR are calculated by gathering statistics on all results of the matching in above step 2.
-As shown in Fig. 5, matrixes for the statistics of the rates are formed.
-The matrixes show the recognition rate with each number n of ordered pairs and each setting of the detection threshold.
+After these steps, TPR and TNR are calculated by gathering statistics on all results of the matching in above step 2.
+As shown in Fig. 6, TPR matrix and TNR matrix are formed for the statistics.
+The matrixes show the recognition rate with each number of ordered pairs and each setting of the detection threshold.
 When the maximum number of ordered pairs is i in all created behavioral patterns, each matrix forms $i \times 100$ matrix.
-Finally, an HTTR matrix is formed.
+We can get an HTTR matrix from these two matrixes.
 Each element H in the HTTR matrix is calculated by averaging each element in the TPR matrix and in the TNR matrix.
-In the process of statistics, the method records the number of statistical data leading to results of each row of the HTTR matrix.
-Results of each row are respectively calculated with different numbers of statistical data.
-Because there are w settings of the extraction threshold per behavioral pattern, the total number of statistical data is $w \times k \times x$.
-Each row of the HTTR matrix is rated with a rating score.
+In the process of statistics, the method records the number of statistical data leading to results of each row of the HTTR matrix because results of each row are respectively calculated with different numbers of statistical data.

+Next, each row of the HTTR matrix is rated with a rating score.
 The rating score s_i of the ith row is calculated as follows.

-$$s_i = \ln(p(i)) \times \max_j(H{i,j})$$
+$$s_i = \ln(p(i)) \times \max_j (H{i,j})$$

-$\max{i}(H{i,j})$ means the maximum value in 100 el-

-ements of the ith row. p(i) is the proportion of the number of statistical data used for statistics of the ith row to the total number of statistical data. $\ln(p(i))$ is a coefficient for adding the reliability of statistics to the rating score.
+$\max{j}(H{i,j})$ means the maximum value in 100 elements of the ith row. p(i) is the proportion of the number of statistical data used for statistics of the ith row to the total number of statistical data.
+Because there are w settings of the extraction threshold per behavioral pattern, the total number of statistical data is $w \times k \times x$. $\ln(p(i))$ is a coefficient for adding the reliability of statistics to the rating score.
 This method gives a higher rating score to rows using more statistical data.
-Next, these rows are equally divided into c clusters, such as cluster 1:{row 1, row 2, row 3}, cluster 2:{row 4, row 5, row 6}, The rating score of a cluster is calculated by averaging rating scores of all rows in the cluster.
-The value of c is empirically determined by analysts.
+Next, these rows are equally divided into c clusters, such as cluster 1:{row 1, row 2, row 3}, cluster 2:{row 4, row 5, row 6}, and so on.
+The rating score of a cluster is calculated by averaging rating scores of all rows in the cluster.
+The value of c is empirically determined.
 We assume that there is an ideal number of ordered pairs.
 However, because the number of ordered pairs composing a behavioral pattern depends on the number of ordered pairs occurring in sample behavior logs of individual user, one ideal number is not always identified using statistics of test user data.
-Therefore, this method attempts to find, not one ideal number, but "how much number is good roughly", by calculating rating scores of clusters.
+This method attempts to find, not one ideal number, but "how much number is roughly good", by calculating rating scores of clusters.
 These rating scores correspond to the threshold determination rule.
-That is, when a behavioral pattern is created after introducing the behavior detection system to actual environment of user v, the extraction threshold is determined such that the behavioral pattern is composed of the number, which corresponds to as high rated cluster as possible, of ordered pairs.
+That is, when a behavioral pattern is created with personal sample behavior logs after introducing the behavior detection system to actual environment of user v, the extraction threshold is determined so that the behavioral pattern is composed of the number, which corresponds to as high rated cluster as possible, of ordered pairs.